deholic-cwc/Pytorch-Linear-Regression/README.md

 # Linear Regression with PyTorch

 ## Introduction
 This program demonstrates the implementation of a simple linear regression model using PyTorch.
-It uses a generated dataset with sklearn to predict a dependent variable (y) based on an independent variable (x).
-The model is trained using gradient descent to minimize the mean squared error (MSE).
+Understanding the use of gradient descent, and how the learning rate is applied to take steps.

 ### Libraries to import:
 ```